heidage/technical-test/README.md

 The answers for this task is written in `training-report.pdf`.

 ## Task 5
 All the necesarry code files: `cv-hotword-5a.ipynb` and `cv-hotword-similarity-5b.ipynb` is inside the folder `hotword-detection`.

+### Task 5a
-For task 5a, the file `detected.txt` is saved and shows the list of mp3 filenames together with the hot words detected in each file.
+The file `detected.txt` is saved and shows the list of mp3 filenames together with the hot words detected in each file.

-You can use the file `cv-valid-dev.csv` which is in the folder when you need to import the dataset.
-It also contains the column `similarity`, which contains `True` or `False` values.
+### Task 5b
+There is a requirements.txt which contains the necessary packages to run the code.
+The code is written in `cv-hotword-similarity-5b.ipynb`.
+The file `cv-valid-dev.csv` has the column `similarity` which contains `True` or `False` values depending on the cosine similarity between the hotword and the `text` column.

+**Create Environment**
+1. Create a virtual environment using the command: `python3 -m venv venv`
+2. Run the command `source venv/bin/activate` and run the command `pip install -r requirements.txt` to install the packages.
+3. Run the command: `python3 -m ipykernel install --user --name=myenv` to create a kernel for the virtual environment.
+Use the kernel to run the ipynb file.

 ## Task 6
 The essay for this task is written in `essay-ssl.pdf`